Ardie Savea: 2017–2018

 Savea was released by the All Blacks for the Wellington Lions during 2018, starring in a 52-7 win over Southland during the 2018 Mitre 10 Cup.
 This was his first fixture for Wellington since his All Black debut.

 For round 5 of the 2018 Rugby Championship, with Kieran Read being rested, Savea was scheduled to be used as impact off the bench for the All Blacks as usual, with Luke Whitelock starting at number 8 in Read's absence, on 29 September 2018.
 Savea, however, was drafted into the starting lineup only hours before the test against Los Pumas, with Whitelock falling ill.
 Savea went on to dominate his opposite number 8, Javier Ortega Desio, winning the first "Man of the Match" award of his international career.
 Savea lasted the full 80 minutes, with the All Blacks beating Los Pumas 35-17.
 Savea played outstandingly the following week, in the second test against South Africa, when he replaced the injured Sam Cane only 36 minutes into the test.
-Savea challenged the Springboks well as scored his seventh career try in the final minute.
+Savea challenged the Springboks as well as scored his seventh career try in the final minute.
 Savea's try was converted by first-five, Richie Mo'unga, who won the test for the All Blacks through the kick, making the final score a 32-30 win.

 Savea became a regular starter for New Zealand during the 2018 end-of-year tour, with Sam Cane out injured with a fractured neck.
-Savea used his time as a regular starter to surpass Cane as a player, being one of few players to shine for New Zealand in a narrow 16-15 win over England, and a 9-16 loss to Ireland.
+Savea used his time as a regular starter to surpass Cane as a player, being one of the few players to shine for New Zealand in a narrow 16-15 win over England, and a 9-16 loss to Ireland.
 Savea played in the last test of the year, starting for the All Blacks in a 66-3 victory over Italy, before coming off in the 48th minute for newcomer, Dalton Papalii.
 Savea finished the year as one of the best-performing New Zealanders in the opinion of many, scoring three tries during the 2018 season, making him the highest try-scorer of any All Black forward for the season.